ocineh/connect-four/README.md

 ## What is it ?

-This is simply my version of connect four, <s>for the moment the only way to win is to line up 4 tokens vertically or horizontally</s> you can win by lining up four tokens vertically, horizontally or diagonally.
+This is simply my version of connect four, <s>for the moment the only way to win is to line up 4 tokens vertically or horizontally</s> you can win by lining up 4 tokens in a row, column or diagonal.

-## Installation
+## Build

-It's a simple project done with rust you just need cargo to compile the program.
+You can build the project by running the following command:

 ```bash
 cargo build --release